by Craig Macfarlane.

 As a final step, we will migrate this selected workload to the cloud by integrating TransitionManager with CloudEndure.

-By tagging “TDS-Web024” with the Rehost:CloudEndure tag, we placed the workload in scope of the “Rehost with CloudEndure” workflow automation template.
+By tagging “TDS-Web024” with the Rehost:CloudEndure tag, we placed the workload in scope of the “Rehost with CloudEndure” workstream automation template.

-Now, let’s browse to the template and review the workflow.
+Now, let’s browse to the template and review the workstream.

 The red highlights in the Task Graph below indicate tasks that make API calls to a CloudEndure endpoint.

 The first task (the bubble filled in green) is a for a human to execute.
 The owner of the workload is notified to approve the workload for migration to AWS.